 Mt.
 Washington Pediatric Foundation Announces New Board Members

 Mt.
-Washington Pediatric Hospital provides family-centered, integrated care to children with serious, chronic or complex medical needs.
-Since 1922, the hospital has helped children heal from illness and injury, and now treats more than 8,500 patients each year.
-With locations in Baltimore City, Prince George’s County and in the community, the 102-bed post-acute hospital is a jointly owned affiliate of the University of Maryland Medical System and Johns Hopkins Medicine.
-For more information, please visit mwph.org.
+Washington Pediatric Hospital provides family-focused, integrated care to children with serious, chronic or complex medical needs.
+Since 1922, the hospital has helped children heal from illness and injury, and now treats nearly 9,000 patients each year.
+The 102-bed hospital is a jointly owned affiliate of The University of Maryland Medical System and Johns Hopkins Medicine and has locations in Baltimore City, Prince George’s County and in the community.
+For more information, please visit mwph.org